 It is important to know how to care for your yarn.
 Both before and after you make it into something amazing.
 You want your yarn ready and lovely to work with.
 Then once you have spent all that time knitting or crocheting you want your finished object to look its best and the last as long as possible.

 Your yarn will come to you in a hank or skein.
 It is best to keep it like this until you are ready to use it.
-Once ready to use your yarn wind it into a ball – the process of winding the yarn into a ball puts the yarn under different pressure, and can stretch and take the bounce out of your yarn if stored this way for too long.
+When you are ready to start a project wind it into a ball.
+Storing your yarn in a ball for too long may stretch it and cause it to loose its bounce.

-Superwash wool can be washed in the washing machine on a gentle cycle, but to increase the life of your finished projects I recommend hand washing.
+You can wash your superwash wool garments in the washing machine on a gentle/wool cycle.
+However, to increase the life of your finished projects I recommend hand washing.

 How to hand wash your woolens:

-Fill your sink with slightly warm water, add a drop of gentle soap (or hair conditioner).
-Place the knitted item on top of the water and let it soak down until it is fully immersed – do not push it down or squeeze, as this can cause unnecessary agitation and felt or pill your project.
-Allow to soak to about 30mins.
+Fill your sink with slightly warm water, add a drop of gentle soap (or hair shampoo/conditioner).
+Add your knitted item to the water and let it soak down until it is fully immersed.
+Do not push it down or squeeze, as this can cause unnecessary agitation and felt or pill your project.
+Soak for about 30mins, or until the item is completely wet through.
 Remove the item from the water and let the water drain out (again to not squeeze).
-Lay out a towel, please item in the towel and gentle roll it up to absorb the water.
+Lay out a towel, place the item in the towel and gentle roll it up to absorb the water.
 Lay flat to dry, pinning out or pulling into shape if required.

 Over time projects may develop pills.
 The best way to remove pills from a project is with an electric de-piller or lint remover.
-These gadgets “shave” the pills from the surface of the project.
+These gadgets “shave” the pills from the surface of the project, without harming the stitches.